Mid-Con Is Now A Premium Market For Natural Gas And NGLs (NYSEARCA:UNG)

 Conway’s value relative to Mont Belvieu LST generally improves this time of year, but got an early start, possibly due to early crop drying and an earlier bout of colder temperatures according to a recent LPGas Magazine article.
 This LPGas article also dives deeper into other supply and demand developments contributing to the recent strength in mid-con prices, summarized below.

 Essentially, there is a propane movement east that is tightening supplies for the mid-con region.
 Additional pipeline capacity and more options for Canadian producers to export their propane production led to less propane imported into the mid-con region.
 Canadian producers began exporting propane by rail to Mexico a few years ago and added the ability to ship waterborne exports to Asia in the last two years.
 According to the article, the mid-continent is becoming the last resort destination for Canadian exports.
 This has led mid-con propane inventories to be under expected levels, while East Coast propane inventory has set new five-year highs almost every week in October.
-(2) Data shows that U.S. Midwest inventory is currently 469,000 barrels, 1.7% below last year.
-Inventory on the East Coast is currently at 2.505 million barrels - or 35.6 percent higher than this time last year.
+6 Data shows that U.S. Midwest inventory is currently 469,000 barrels, 1.7% below last year.
+Inventory on the East Coast is currently at 2.505 million barrels – or 35.6 percent higher than this time last year.6

-Rusty Braziel, founder and CEO of RBN Energy, spoke at a National Propane Gas Association webinar in July 2020.
-He spoke at length about how while most are aware of the decline in crude and natural gas production due to demand destruction from the virus, he feels that much fewer are aware of the changing propane export dynamics.
-Braziel told participants that:

 Dwindling NGL supply in the Midwest, along with demand-related factors are core elements in the narrowing spread between Conway and Mont Belvieu values.
 Reflecting strong demand and forecasted below-normal temperatures, Conway propane spot prices are now at a premium to Mont Belvieu spot prices.
 As we look ahead, the EIA is estimating 5 percent more heating degree-days this winter and 14 percent more propane demand due to a colder winter plus the impacts of COVID-19-related quarantines.
 With winter approaching quickly, there are concerns that local market supply shortages could occur during high winter demand periods.